Tess, LMHCA, ATR-P

-Specialty: LGBTQIA2S+ teens and adults.
-Neurodivergence.
+Specialty: LGBTQIAS2+ teens and adults.
+Processing neurodivergence.
 Trauma and sexual abuse.
 OCD and DID.
 BDSM and kink.
-Religion and spiritual issues.
+Shame.
+Spiritual issues.
+Exploring identity.

-I am best for people who: Anyone curious about creative therapy.
+I am best for people who: are curious about creative therapy.
 Queer, trans, and non-monogamous people.
-Survivors of sexual trauma and those who suffer from complex post-traumatic stress disorder.
+Survivors of sexual trauma or complex abuse.
 Neurodivergent individuals.
-Loved ones of all of the above.
+Folks experiencing big transitions.
+People who feel like they are “too much”, “not enough”, or both.

 Education: Southwestern College, Master’s Degree in Art Therapy and Counseling.
 Lawrence University, Bachelor’s Degree in Gender Studies and Studio Art.
 Registered art therapist (provisional).